 The Friends of Myall Creek

-The Friends of Myall Creek seek to raise awareness of the Myall Creek Massacre and in so doing assist in the journey of reconciliation between Indigenous and non Indigenous Australians.
+The Friends of Myall Creek seek to raise awareness of the Myall Creek Massacre to assist in the journey of reconciliation between Indigenous and non Indigenous Australians.
 Our firm belief is that a vital step in this journey is gaining a knowledge and understanding of the truth of our shared history.

 This site is the offical website of the Friends of Myall Creek.